 1 Jaffa Gate

-Before you enter Jaffa Gate, which is the traditional entrance to the city for visitors from the West, check out the stones from many eras that make up the present Old City wall, which was erected by order of the Ottoman-Turkish sultan Suleiman the Magnificent in 1538.
+Before you enter Jaffa Gate (see above), which is the traditional entrance to the city for visitors from the West, check out the stones from many eras that make up the present Old City wall, which was erected by order of the Ottoman-Turkish sultan Suleiman the Magnificent in 1538.
 Some stones have been dressed with carefully cut flat borders surrounding a raised, flat central area (the boss) in the style of King Herod’s stonecutters and probably date from 2,000 years ago.
 You will see this style again in the monumental stones of the Western Wall, which Herod constructed to surround the original Jerusalem Temple site.
 You’ll notice other kinds of stones with flat borders and rougher raised bosses.
 These are in the pre-Herodian style of the Hasmoneans (the Maccabees), who were the last Jewish rulers of Jerusalem until modern times.
 You’ll also see rough ashlars of the Byzantine era as well as the virtually undressed stones of Crusader and medieval times.
 In each of the upper corners of the closed decorative archway to the left of the Jaffa Gate, notice stones carefully carved into a leaf design, which are believed to have come from a long-destroyed Crusader church.
 The walls of Jerusalem, like the city itself, are composed of stones used again and again, just as many of the legends and traditions of the city reappear and are reassembled by each successive civilization.

 Inside the gate, on the left, is: